Polifack/PoS-Tagger/README.md

 # PoS-Tagger

 Part of speech tagging system built in Keras and Python.
 The architecture was inspired by [Part-of-Speech Tagging with Bidirectional Long Short-Term Memory
 Recurrent Neural Network](https://arxiv.org/pdf/1510.06168.pdf).
+This system allows both for training by including the training files in .conllu format or decode given sentences to obtain the part of speech tags.
+We also included models both in English and Spanish.

-This tagger is based on a sequence labeller model consisting on 3 layers:
+This tagger architecture is based on a sequence labeller model consisting on 3 layers:

 1) Input layer: Word tokenization and embedding + Character tokenization and embedding.
 2) Hidden layer: Bi-LSTM layer.